Exponential smoothing: Triple exponential smoothing (Holt–Winters)

 Triple exponential smoothing applies exponential smoothing three times, which is commonly used when there are three high frequency signals to be removed from a time series under study.
-There are different types of seasonality: 'multiplicative' and 'additive' in nature, much like addition and multiplication are basic operations in mathematics.
+There are different types of seasonality: 'multiplicative' and 'additive' in nature.
+Multiplicative signifies that the seasonal effect size depends on the current level, while additive seasonal effects do not.

-If every month of December we sell 10,000 more apartments than we do in November the seasonality is additive in nature.
-However, if we sell 10% more apartments in the summer months than we do in the winter months the seasonality is multiplicative in nature.
-Multiplicative seasonality can be represented as a constant factor, not an absolute amount.
+If in every summer we sell 10,000 more balls of ice cream than we do in winter, then seasonality is additive.
+However, if we sell 6 times more ice cream in summer than in winter, that means that the difference in sales amounts moves together with the level itself: in years with overall larger consumption, the difference between summer and winter is larger and vice versa.
+The effect is thus multiplicative.
+Multiplicative seasonality can be represented as a constant factor, additive seasonality as an absolute amount.

 Triple exponential smoothing was first suggested by Holt's student, Peter Winters, in 1960 after reading a signal processing book from the 1940s on exponential smoothing.
 Holt's novel idea was to repeat filtering an odd number of times greater than 1 and less than 5, which was popular with scholars of previous eras.
 While recursive filtering had been used previously, it was applied twice and four times to coincide with the Hadamard conjecture, while triple application required more than double the operations of singular convolution.
-The use of a triple application is considered a rule of thumb technique, rather than one based on theoretical foundations and has often been over-emphasized by practitioners.
+The use of a triple application is considered a rule of thumb technique, rather than one based on theoretical foundations and has often been overemphasized by practitioners.

 Suppose we have a sequence of observations $x_t,$ beginning at time $t=0$ with a cycle of seasonal change of length $L$.
 The method calculates a trend line for the data as well as seasonal indices that weight the values in the trend line based on where that time point falls in the cycle of length $L$.

 Let $s_t$ represent the smoothed value of the constant part for time $t$, $b_t$ is the sequence of best estimates of the linear trend that are superimposed on the seasonal changes, and $c_t$ is the sequence of seasonal correction factors.
 We wish to estimate $c_t$ at every time $t$mod $L$ in the cycle that the observations take on.
 As a rule of thumb, a minimum of two full seasons (or $2L$ periods) of historical data is needed to initialize a set of seasonal factors.